Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Related Work

 \textbf{Learning from Synthetic Data.} Deep learning models, especially for dense prediction tasks, typically require large amounts of data, which can be costly.
 Therefore, many works use synthetic data to approximate information gathered or measured in the real world~\cite{wang2019learning,wood2021fake}.
-Synthetic training examples are conditioned on various references.
+Synthesizing training samples with dense annotations is conditioned on various references.
 Some works~\cite{chen2023geodiffusion,liu2019pixel,tan2023diffss} utilize the layout-to-image paradigm to synthesize training samples, conditioning on visual annotations like segmentation masks or bounding boxes.
-Others~\cite{li2023open,wu2023datasetdm} utilize an off-the-shelf perception model or adopt a perception head to get dense annotations of synthetic images, which are generated conditioning on detailed text description.
-Synthetic data can also be used in self-supervised learning domains~\cite{chai2021ensembling,chen2020simple,jahanian2021generative,li2023dreamteacher,li2023genview,tian2024stablerep}.
-Among all these studies, no works explore a full language-driven pipeline.
-To fill this gap, our method is driven purely by language without the need for expensive manually annotated dense labels.
+Some~\cite{li2023open,wu2023datasetdm} utilize an off-the-shelf perception model or adopt a perception head to obtain dense annotations of synthetic images generated based on detailed text descriptions.
+A series of works~\cite{ge2022dall,zhao2022x} can condition on objects via copy-paste synthesis pipeline.
+However, the reasonableness of layouts is not considered.
+Among all these studies, no works explore a fully reasonable language-driven pipeline.
+To fill this gap, our method is driven purely by language and does not require expensive, manually annotated dense labels.